Pratapuchai2056/Churn_Analysis_Project_WIL/Clustering_Analysis/Visualisation_and_Labeling_Clusters.md

 * As we increase the number of groups, the WCSS naturally decreases.
 This is because each data point will be closer to its assigned group center.
 * However, at some point, adding more groups doesn't significantly reduce the WCSS.
 This is the "elbow" in the curve.
 * Beyond the elbow, adding more groups might not provide much benefit, and it could even make the results worse.

-**Remember:**
-* The "elbow" point is just a guideline.
-Sometimes, it might be difficult to determine the exact elbow.
-* You can also use other methods like the silhouette score to help you choose the best number of clusters.

-By following these steps and understanding the logic behind the elbow method, you can effectively determine the optimal number of clusters for your data.
+By following these steps and understanding the logic behind the elbow method, we can effectively determine the optimal number of clusters for your data.

-**Would you like to know more about other clustering methods or how to interpret the results?**

 # Define the range of cluster numbers to evaluate
 cluster_range = range(1, 11)  # Testing from 1 to 10 clusters
 wcss = []

-# Compute WCSS for different numbers of clusters
 for i in cluster_range:
     kmeans = KMeans(n_clusters=i, init='k-means++', max_iter=300, n_init=10, random_state=0)
     kmeans.fit(df_scaled)